Do You Miss a Loved One that’s Passed at the Holidays?

 The holiday season can be both a happy and a sad time for some–especially those who have lost a family member, significant other, or a dear friend.
 Then it can be quite painful.
 It might even cause thoughts of suicide for some.
 Might I offer you some comfort and let you know that your loved ones are with you even if you can’t see or sense them.
 And, there is a way which can help you through the holidays if this is a difficult time for you.

-Remembering back to the year my mother died in June of 2001, I was dreading the approaching Christmas season.
-Mom had always made Christmas wonderful with her enthusiasm, sunny disposition, and warmth.
-We could always look forward to the approaching festivities with a house filled with bright Christmas decorations and, of course, great food.
-She was also an accomplished organist and from my earliest memories, we all stood around the massive Hammond organ and sang Christmas Carols on Christmas Eve.
-My brothers would play the guitar and my sister and I sang.
-It was really an old fashioned Christmas and those times were gone!
+Remembering back to when my mother died in June of 2001, I dreaded the approaching Christmas season.
+My mother always made Christmas-time seem wonderful with her enthusiasm, sunny disposition, and warmth.
+We always looked forward to the approaching festivities with a house filled with bright Christmas decorations and, of course, great food.

-My father (now also deceased) was not faring well at the time of my mother’s passing as he was suffering from dementia.
+My father was not faring well at the time of my mother’s passing as he was suffering from dementia.
 However, it seemed he understood that mom was no longer with us.
 Yes, it was going to be a hard Christmas.